Mother Files Wrongful Death Lawsuit Against Driver Of Deceased Son

-The mother of the 19-year-old SIU student found dead in woods off Illinois 13 in February has filed a wrongful death lawsuit against the driver of the vehicle he was last seen riding in the night of his death.
+The mother of the 19-year-old SIU student found dead in woods off Illinois 13 in February is working with a wrongful death law firm and has filed a lawsuit against the driver of the vehicle he was last seen riding in the night of his death.

 The Southern Illinoisan writes: